All About Meghan Markle's Sexy Second Wedding Dress for the Evening Reception - It Has an Open Back!

 Meghan, 36, married Prince Harry, 33, in St. George’s Chapel at Windsor Castle on May 19 in a gorgeous custom Givenchy design by the label’s British Artistic Director, Clare Waight Keller, that was fit for an elegant princess.

 Her next dress, however, was definitely fit for a party.
-To cap off their magical wedding day, the royal couple made there way to the Frogmore House in Windsor (in a silver blue Jaguar), where Prince Charles hosted an intimate soirée for 200 of the couple’s closest friends and family members.
+To cap off their magical wedding day, the royal couple made their way to the Frogmore House in Windsor (in a silver blue Jaguar), where Prince Charles hosted an intimate soirée for 200 of the couple’s closest friends and family members.
 As Harry and Meghan made their glamorous exit from Windsor Castle, Meghan debuted her second look: a custom silk Stella McCartney evening dress in “lily white” featuring a high halter neck and sexy open back.

 Meghan added custom satin Aquazurra shoes featuring nude mesh detailing and baby blue-painted soles.